gotutiyan/jalecon_baseline/README.md

 # JaLeCon Baseline

-This is a reproduction of the model for JaLeCon which is introduced by the following [paper](https://aclanthology.org/2023.bea-1.40):
+This is a reproduction of the baseline model for JaLeCon which is introduced by the following [paper](https://aclanthology.org/2023.bea-1.40):

 ```bibtex
 @inproceedings{ide-etal-2023-japanese,